Buying stocks without a broker has never been easier, thanks to the internet and apps.

 - Xerox Corporation

 - Zions Bancorporation

-Note: you will need to check directly with each company’s website to see if direct purchase is available.
-In addition, transfer agents like Computershare post lists of direct purchase stocks at their websites.
+Note: you will need to check directly with each company’s website to see if a direct purchase is available.
+In addition, transfer agents like Computershare post lists of direct purchase stocks on their websites.

 Why do I need a Stock Broker or a Brokerage Account?

 Under today’s conditions, it is easier, cheaper, and faster to buy and sell stocks through a brokerage account than to purchase directly.
 In fact, you will need a brokerage account if you plan to own more than a few shares in one company.